lahari1237/orange-hrm-automation/README.md

 Generate HTML Report Produces a detailed test report using pytest and makes it publicly viewable via GitHub Pages.

-View the Test Report
+View the Test Report:
 You can view the full automation report here: https://lahari1237.github.io/orange-hrm-automation/

-Technologies Used
+Technologies Used :
 Python

 Selenium WebDriver